saivenky/saivenky.github.io/_posts/2025-04-29-the-80-20-guide-to-git-reflog.md

 git reset --hard 741fcb8
 ```

-🎉 You’re back on the last good commit.
+🎉 You're back on the last good commit.
 Push (or re-push) as needed.

-## Scenario 2 – Revive a Deleted Branch
+## Scenario 2 - Revive a Deleted Branch

-You deleted `feature-linter`, but the work isn’t on any remote.
+You deleted `feature-linter`, but the work isn't on any remote.

 ```bash
 git gundo | grep feature-linter